 In some cases where an exact mapping is not strictly possible, multiple WTSA Resolutions are mapped against a particular WTDC Resolution; thus, some WTSA Resolutions (and their provisions) occur multiple times.

 Also note that this table does not always list all operational elements of all the Resolutions

+Attachment: 1

+Annex – Table 2 – Detailed Mapping of Resolutions.